iivanu/Game-app/README.md

 # Game app
-Simple app based on RAWG video game database, completely written in Swift 5.3.
+Simple app based on the RAWG video game database, completely written in Swift 5.3.
-Design is made using storyboard, consisting of the elements: TableViewController, ImageView, Text Label and Text View.
+The design is made using storyboard, consisting of the elements: TableViewController, ImageView, Text Label and Text View.
-For using app, you need internet connection because app is fetching data from RAWG database.
+For using the app, you need internet connection because the app is fetching data from the RAWG database.

 # Compatibility
-Game is compatible with iPhone and iPad devices.
+The game is compatible with iPhone and iPad devices.
 Tested on iOS 14.2 and XCode 12.2.
 Tested on iPhone Xs Max.